-While history does not confirm this version, this bread has been baked since before the 1940s and is popular along the Eastern Seaboard of the U.S.
+Whatever the story, it all supposedly started with a hungry and frustrated fisherman who swore at his wife Anna, and immortalized the bread.
+History does not confirm these stories, but Anadama Bread has been baked since before the 1940s and is popular along the Eastern Seaboard of the U.S.

 - To the warm water, add the honey and yeast.
 Mix and allow to prove.
-In a bowl, Mix the flour, cornmeal and salt till well blended.
-Add the yeast and then the oil/ butter.
-Adding water as required, knead into a soft dough.
-Cover and keep aside to double in size.
+In a bowl, mix the flour, cornmeal and salt till well blended.
+Add the yeast and then the oil.
+Adding water as required, knead into a soft and pliable dough.

-- Now, punch down the dough and then press out into a rectangle to fit your loaf pan.
-Tightly roll the dough from the short end, as for a swiss or jelly roll, and pinch the sides to seal neatly.
+- Tightly roll the dough from the short end, as for a swiss or jelly roll, and pinch the sides to seal neatly.
 Place the loaf in a greased tin and allow to rise again.
 Brush with water if you want a crust.

-- Bake at 190C (375F) for about 35 minutes.
+- Bake at dough 190C (375F) for about 35 minutes until it is done and brown in colour.
 The loaf should sound hollow when tapped.
-Cool on a rack.
-This bread is good for toasting or making French Toast.
+Cool on a rack completely.
+Do not slice until completely cool.